mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 The last log prints `{ value: undefined, done: true }` to the console.

 Aaah.
 So after the loop finishes, the iterator is now in its "done" state.
-It will now always return a `{ value: undefined, done: true }` object.
+From now on it always return a `{ value: undefined, done: true }` object.

-Is there a way to "reset" such an iterator, in order to use that exact same one in a `for ... of` loop once again?
+Is there a way to "reset" the state of this iterator, in order to use it in a `for ... of` loop second time?

 In some cases perhaps, but there is really no point.
 This is exactly why `[Symbol.iterator]` is a method and not just a property.
 We can simply call that method again to obtain *another* iterator: